-- Ensures that the 'chute cannot impact with the fins. - Ensures that the riser has a sufficient moment arm to combat the rocket-vehicle's aerodynamic stability, to flip the vehicle around into a tail-first attitude.
+- Ensures that the 'chute cannot impact with the fins. - Ensures that the riser has a sufficient moment arm to combat the rocket-vehicle's aerodynamic stability, to flip the vehicle around - stability, to flip the vehicle around into a tail-first attitude.